Red Bull New Year No Limits: 2008

 The 2008 New Year No Limits jump once again featured Maddison, and this time the off-road attempt to backflip a truck by Millen was once again on the plan, with the popular Kiwi racer on the docket on the undercard before the motorcycle jump.

-At 8:30 pm PT, Millen performed the backflip on the truck, launching at 36 MPH, traveled 80 feet at a height of 50 feet, and landed hard on all four wheels before the truck then rolled.
+At 8:30 pm PT, Millen performed the backflip on the truck, launching at 36 MPH, traveling 80 feet at a height of 50 feet, and landing hard on all four wheels before the truck rolled.

 Shortly after the stroke of the new year in the Eastern Time Zone (about 35 minutes later), Maddison successfully connected on a ten-story-high jump, landing on top of a replica of the Arc de Triomphe at a Las Vegas casino.
 While that was successful, he lacerated his left hand on the ensuing 60-foot drop.

 2009

 The 2009 New Year No Limits moved west to Long Beach, California, where Travis Pastrana, a four-time Rally America champion and part-time WRC driver, jumped a Subaru Impreza STI rally car off the Pine Avenue pier, soaring 269 feet on Rainbow Harbor, and landed on a floating barge shortly after 9 pm Pacific Time.
-He celebrated by hitting a back flip off the landing ramp into Rainbow Harbor.
+He celebrated by hitting a backflip off the landing ramp into Rainbow Harbor.

 2010

 The 2010 New Year No Limits was planned to move to San Diego, California, where Levi LaVallee, a seven-time Winter X Games medalist and champion snocross racer, was to attempt to jump his Polaris snowmobile longer than ever before and eclipse the current record of 301 feet.
 The event would have taken place at the Embarcadero Marina Park in the Port of San Diego.
 Embarcadero is Spanish for “landing place,” making it an appropriate location for LaVallee’s jump.

-On Friday December 17, Red Bull officially announced that Levi Lavallee was injured during a practice run and would be unable to make his record setting attempt during the special telecast.
+On Friday December 17, Red Bull officially announced that Levi Lavallee was injured during a practice run and would be unable to make his record-setting attempt during the special telecast.
 As a result, there was no New Year, No Limits event for 2010.
-During the practice sessions leading up to the event Levi managed to land a record setting 361 foot jump shattering the old record of 3011/2 feet.
+During the practice sessions leading up to the event Levi managed to land a record-setting 361-foot jump shattering the old record of 3011/2 feet.
 Since the official event for the attempt did not take place the practice run has been submitted for the official world record title.
 An episode of SportsCenter aired in place of New Year No Limits.